 This is quite a big one as back pain is a major problem for many people across the UK.

-Back pain in yoga is a symbol of life being imbalanced, maybe a poor work relationship or spouse woes - backs and pelvises destabilise.
+Back pain in yoga is a symbol of life being imbalanced (maybe a poor work relationship or spouse woes) - backs and pelvises can destabilise.
 This can then result in increased worry and the assumption that the back pain must mean there are more serious issues lurking and medical treatment is needed.

 October 2017 saw the ‘Better Backs’ campaign from the Health & Safety Executive (HSE) and local authorities across the country.
 Holistic interventions such as yoga and sports massage were key recommendations.